-All food parcels are made up to contain three days emergency food to help people out of short term crisis.
-However some allowances are made for ongoing care and support.
-A food parcel typically contains non-perishable food stuffs that will be a source of protein and carbohydrates to help manage the parcel recipients basic food needs.
+All food parcels are made up to contain three days of emergency food to help people out of short-term crisis.
+However, some allowances are made for ongoing care and support.
+A food parcel typically contains non-perishable food stuff that will be a source of protein and carbohydrates to help manage the parcel recipient's basic food needs.

-We can offer some seasonal alternatives to food parcel as well as giving out soaps and deodorants depending on supply how ever stock is not guaranteed and these items will be treated as an extra depending on availability.
-Food parcels can be made up depending on an individuals dietary needs I,e for nut allergies, Wheat intolerance, Vegetarian.
+We can offer some seasonal alternatives to food parcels as well as giving out soaps and deodorants depending on supply however stock is not guaranteed and these items will be treated as an extra depending on availability.
+Food parcels can be made up depending on an individual's dietary needs I,e for nut allergies, Wheat intolerance, Vegetarian.
 We can also tailor food parcels depending on the recipients cooking facilities.
-Some service users do not have basic cooking facilities or have a poor knowledge of how to cook efficiently or properly.
+Some service users do not have basic cooking facilities or have poor knowledge of how to cook efficiently or properly.

 Aberdeen South Foodbank (operated by TLC) works closely with local agencies to help people in crisis across the south of Aberdeen.
 The foodbank operates on a referral basis where a food bank referral voucher is issued to people who are in crisis or an immediate food provision issue.